 Student Ambassador Program

 RiverRun is looking for media-savvy students to be our Festival Ambassadors.
-This select group of students will promote the different aspects of the festival in the weeks leading up to RiverRun’s Fall Film Premiere Event and the 2013 Festival.
+This select group of students will promote the different aspects of the festival in the weeks leading up to RiverRun’s 2014 Festival.
 Our goal is to increase awareness and involvement in this entertaining and enlightening cultural event to a younger generation of film-lovers in the local community.

-Ambassadors will promote festival events to their friends and followers through the use of Facebook, Twitter, and blogging – we request 3 or more mentions on these sites per week.
-Other responsibilities may include explaining how to get involved with the Festival, giving feedback about events and poster distribution.
+Ambassadors will promote festival events to their friends and followers through the use of Facebook, Twitter, Instagram, and blogging – we request at least 3 or more mentions on these sites per week.
+Other responsibilities may include sharing about the Festival with your campus and social organizations, giving feedback about events and poster distribution.

 Who we're looking for: 12 – 20 socially-connected collegiate film enthusiasts from all over the Triad.
-Must Have Facebook and Twitter, and/or blog!
+Must have Facebook page and Twitter account, and/or blog!

-Incentives: Ambassadors who regularly promote RiverRun using their social media outlets will receive RiverRun SWAG bags, gift certificates to local businesses, free film tickets, a credential to attend Festival screenings and parties, as well as the opportunity to network with corporate sponsors.
+Incentives: Ambassadors who regularly promote RiverRun using their social media outlets will receive RiverRun SWAG bags, gift certificates to local businesses, film tickets, a credential to attend Festival screenings and parties, as well as the opportunity to network with corporate sponsors, based on the frequency of their social broadcast.

 Meet some of our intrepid Student Ambassadors!